cjpais/writing/serve/day/sept30_2020/open_source_md_editors.md

 # Open Source Markdown Editors

 Here are some Open Source Markdown Editors which you can build on top of.
-I've done my best to summarize their features.
-They are in no particular order.

-You can also check <https://www.markdownguide.org/>
+You can also check <https://www.markdownguide.org/> for a comprehensive list of all editors even if not open source.

 ## General Feature Comparison